 - (c) Zero the load cell by initiating the "calibrate" routine. - (d) Check to make sure that both grips are open and that the acrylic specimen can slide freely between the grips.
 Use the actuator controls to position the grips so that the specimen will be fully clamped at both ends. - (e) Install the specimen: tighten the upper grip first, then tighten the lower grip. - (f) Initiate the data acquisition and control program - (g) Run the test until the specimen breaks. - (h) Carefully observe the behavior of the material near the notched region. - (i) Print the force vs. displacement curve.
 Use a straight edge to find the slope through the linear region of the data.
-Draw a 5%-offset line to find $P_0$ (a line with 0.95\slope of linear region). - (j) Calculate $K{Ic}$ from the measurement data. - (k) Examine the fracture surfaces and note the nature of the crack growth.
+Draw a 95%-slope line to find P_Q (a line with 0.95slope measured from linear region of the data curve). - (j) Calculate K{Ic} from the measurement data. - (k) Examine the fracture surfaces and note the nature of the crack growth.
 Describe your observations on the following page.